 As you are considering what to talk about when you’re having small talk, you want to make sure the conversation stays light and relatively uneventful.

-You don't want to cause an argument of any kind or make people want to leave the conversation.
-To avoid making anyone feel uncomfortable, don't talk about:
+You don’t want to cause an argument of any kind or make people want to leave the conversation.
+What is not an appropriate topic for small talk?
+To avoid making anyone feel uncomfortable, don’t talk about:

 - personal finances